 What do I need

-- Independent travel costs and pocket money
+- Independent travel costs and spending money

-- Cost of transport back to the Airport at the end of your project
+- Cost of transport back to the airport at the end of your project